"If it's colour we need, let's bring the rainbow!"

 Marvel Studios

-Former Batman himself Christian Bale co-stars as the slithering Gorr the God Butcher, a disillusioned and skeletal disciple turned possessed god killer out for vengeance.
+Former Batman actor Christian Bale co-stars as the slithering Gorr the God Butcher, a disillusioned and skeletal disciple turned possessed god killer out for vengeance.
 There's some ripe commentary about devote religious faith that feels very severely undercooked.
 Still, his committed vampiric performance feels like it's from a different film in contrast to Waititi's almost sketch show-like jokes and comedic bits with Hemsworth hamming up the scattered screwball romantic comedy elements

 Natalie Portman returns as Jane who now wields Mjolnir the hammer as "the Mighty Thor" while Tessa Thompson's Valkyrie returns with not much to do besides being very cool—which she accomplishes easily.
 There are a host of other fun appearances including Russell Crowe's strange interpretation as an unhinged Zeus and the team from Guardians of the Galaxy showing up at the beginning for an extended fight montage.